Pizza-Ratz/transiter/docs/docs/systems.md

 they usually think of the routes available at that stop (the A and E lines).

 The GTFS static specification does not contain this data *explicitly*.
-The observation that led to Transiter service maps is that this data is contained in the static data *implicitly*.
+Transiter service maps are built on the idea that this data is contained in the static data *implicitly*.
-Namely, if you have the complete timetable for a transit system, it is be possible to auto-generate the list of stops for each route by merging together the paths taken by each trip in that route.
+Namely, if you have the complete timetable for a transit system, it is possible to auto-generate the list of stops for each route by merging together the paths taken by each trip in that route.
 Once you have this list worked out for each route, for a given stop